sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 #### Team-specific totals

 - We expect new [Design team](../../departments/engineering/design/index.md) members to spend **$2,650** to allow for purchasing higher-resolution monitors or other design equipment.
-- Since they are customer-facing and need to deliver high-quality demos and support, [Customer Engineering](../../departments/technical-success/ce/index.md) team members can exceed these limits (within reason) to allow for purchasing beefier-spec computers, additional monitors, mics, lighting, etc.

 ### Interns